What is an IOSS Number and Do I Need One?

 Final Thoughts on IOSS and VAT Compliance for EU Sales

 Registering for an IOSS number offers a streamlined solution for non-EU businesses selling goods under €150 to EU customers.
 It simplifies VAT remittance, reduces customs delays, and improves the overall customer experience.
-However, for shipments over €150, considering DDP shipping can provide a consistent and hassle-free delivery experience.
+For shipments over €150, DDP shipping may be a better alternative.

 Whether you choose to register for an IOSS number or opt for DDP shipping, understanding EU VAT rules is crucial for ensuring seamless cross-border sales.
 If you need assistance with IOSS registration, DDP shipping, or VAT compliance, contact our team of experts today!